yosephdev/task-master/README.md

 3. Tested different combinations of task data, including various titles, descriptions, and statuses, to ensure that tasks are added, updated, listed, and deleted accurately.
 4. Checked for each outcome of the task management operations to verify if the correct output is displayed.
 Ensured that tasks are manipulated as expected and that the application behaves correctly in all scenarios.
 5. Verified the functionality for multiple task management sessions to ensure that the tasks are persisted correctly between sessions and that the application maintains accurate task data.

-## Bugs

-- **Deadline Format Validation:** The application allows users to input any format for the deadline.
-It should enforce a strict format (YYYY-MM-DD) and reject any other format.

-- **Deleting Last Task:** If the user deletes the last task, the application crashes because there's no row to delete.
-It should display a message informing the user that there are no tasks to delete.

 ## Validator Testing